lnutimura/c-assembler/README.md

 # C Assembler
-This is a simple assembler developed in C during one of the Computer Science courses in UNESP.
+A simple assembler developed in C during one of the Computer Science courses in UNESP.

 All the comments were written in **PT-BR**, but I'll eventually translate them to **EN-US**.